Therapeutic doses of supplements

 Omega-3 fatty acids and heart health

-Omega-3 fatty acids in fisha nd fish oils have been found to improve heart health, helping to protect healthy people agaisnt heart disease, as well as reducing the incidence of cardiac events and death in people with existing heart disease.
+Omega-3 fatty acids in fish and fish oils have been found to improve heart health, helping to protect healthy people against heart disease, as well as reducing the incidence of cardiac events and death in people with existing heart disease.

-The heart foundation of Australia recommends raking 500mg of combined DHA and EPA a day.
+The Heart Foundation of Australia recommends taking 500mg of combined DHA and EPA a day.
 They recommend that people with high levels of triglycerides (detected in a blood test) should take up to four capsules of 1000mg fish oils daily.
 They also recommend eating 2g of alpha-linolenic acid (ALA) a day.

 Omega-3 fatty acids and pregnancy

 DHA is very important during pregnancy as it is essential for the development of the baby's brain and nervous system.
 The amount of DHA recommended during pregnancy is 200-300mg per day.
 However, pregnant women in Australia are only consuming an average of 99mg of DHA a day.
 To consume enough DHA, eat three serves of oily fish (salmon, mackerel, sardines) a week, or take a daily fish oil supplement containing 300mg.
 Avoid fish known to be high in mercury – shark (flake), broadbill, marlin, swordfish, orange roughy (sea perch) and catfish.